Attendance and Punctuality - Primary

 It is very important that all children are in the Academy on time.
 A child will be recorded as late if they arrive in the classroom five minutes after the start of the day.

 What happens if I am late picking up my child (Primary Phase)

 It is important that children should be picked up from the Academy promptly.
 If, for any reason, you are going to be late, please contact the Academy office as soon as you can so that we know what is happening.
 It can be very distressing for a child if we cannot tell them anything.
 If your child is not collected on time, and you have not contacted the office we will try to make contact with all contacts on your child’s account.
 It is very important that you ensure we have the up-to-date information, so we can make contact quickly.
-After a 15 minute grace period, the school will charge £5 per 15 minutes, or part thereof, that your child is in school.

 Please see the Late Collection Policy for more details.

 What happens if we have to go away in term time?

 The law requires that, once a child is on the Academy's register, they should be sent to the Academy every day that it is open.
 There is no right to time off for holidays and these will not be authorised, except in exceptional circumstances.
 If parents/carers are considering a holiday during term time, for whatever reason, this must be discussed with the Principal well before any bookings are made.
 A leave of absence form must be filled in and signed by the Principal/Child's Head of Year.
 Term-time holidays will be reported as an unuathorised absence.

 Unauthorised absence of more than two weeks may result in the child being taken off-roll and the place being given to the next child on our waiting list.
 If a child is missing from education, we will inform Croydon Local Authority.